sanity-io/content-source-maps/README.md

 # Content Source Maps Specification

+The Content Source Maps specification powers [the Visual Editing experience for Sanity](https://www.sanity.io/blog/introducing-presentation) and many other CMSes.

 # Background

 When working with composable systems and structured content, the information end users see originates from multiple sources: multiple “parts” that content creators author, that are assembled together seamlessly into a “whole” to be presented to users.
 Having access to metadata of the specific “parts”, but directly from the “whole” - the assembled end-user experience - it’s extremely useful for content creators, reviewers, and developers, for example, telling where each individual fragment of content came from, who edited last and when it was last updated.